-Table 4: Minimum Cycle Parking Standards in Warwick District
+Table 4: Minimum Cycle Parking Standards in Warwie ck District

-Use Description of land use Minimum Cycle Parking
+Use Class Description of land use Minimum Cycle Parking Standard

-Class Standard

 A1 Food and Non Food 1 space per 150 sq m

 A2 Financial and Professional services

 A3, A4 Restaurants and Cafes, Drinking

 and A5 Establishments and Hot Food Take-aways

-B1 Business (Offices, Research & Development 1 space per 200 sq m
+B1 Business (Offices, Research & Development and Light Industry) 1 space per 200 sq m

-and Light Industry)

 B2 General Industry 1 space per 500 sq m

 B8 Storage and distribution 1 space per 850 sq m

 C1 Hotels 1 space per 4 bedrooms (1)

-C2 Accommodation for people in need of care To be considered on merit
+C2 Accommodation for people in need of care (hospitals, care homes, residential institutions) To be considered on merit

-(hospitals, care homes, residential

-institutions)

 C3 Apartments 1 space per unit

 Houses To be considered on merit (2)

-D1 Medical 1 space per 350 sq m or 1

-space per 3 consulting
+D1 Medical 1 space per 350 sq m or 1 space per 3 consulting rooms

-rooms

 Nurseries To be considered on merit

 Educational To be considered on merit (3)

 Other uses To be considered on merit

 D2 Assembly and Leisure Considered on merit

 however where 20 or more

 car park spaces are

 provided there should be

+(4) A 10% cycle parking provision.

-ry uses should comply with the relevant standards fo 10% cycle parking provision.
+(1) Ancillary uses should comply with the relevant standards for that Use Class.

-- (1) Ancillary uses should comply with the relevant standards for that Use Class. - (2) In most cases the use of garages and rear gardens for cycle storage would be acceptable as provision. - (3) The amount of cycle parking should be determined in line with the requirements of the green travel plan.
+(2) In most cases the use of garages and rear gardens for cycle storage would be acceptable as provision.

+(3) The amount of cycle parking should be determined in line with the requirements of the green travel plan.